 Facilitator Training is a two day course that trains individuals to facilitate support and education groups.
 Participants include individuals from not-for-profit organizations, government employees, organizations supporting individuals with disabilities, self-help/peer groups, and others.

 For more information please call CMHA at 403-342-2266.
-You can download the registration form for the Winter 2017 Course offered on February 9th and 10th by clicking on this link: CMHA Facilitator Training June 8 & 9 and Oct 12 & 13 2017.
+You can download the registration form for the Winter 2017 Course offered on March 9th and 10th by clicking on this link: CMHA Facilitator Training June 8 & 9 and Oct 12 & 13 2017.

 Based on requests from employers and community groups, educational sessions can be tailor-made to meet corresponding needs.
 Fees are dependent on the length of the presentation and other factors.